eaasi/user-handbook/source/guide/administration.rst

   and :term:`Configuration Users <configuration user>` will not see this page in the EaaSI menu or be able to control any of the settings described.

+The Manage Node page has two primary sections: :ref:`node_management` for controlling the :term:`node` itself (emulators, OAI-PMH, computing resources) and :ref:`user_admin` for managing the users who can access the node.
+See each section below for more details.

+This page also displays the node's EaaSI Application Version number, which is important information to include when :ref:`bugs`.

+.. _node_management:

 Node Management
 ==================